 Keep Learning site

-When the invisible hand of the free market starts to feel more like an invisible full nelson, I’m usually even more tempted than usual to hide from society in a cozy cottage deep in the woods.
+When the invisible hand of the free market starts to feel more like an invisible full nelson, I’m even more tempted than usual to hide from society in a cozy cottage deep in the woods.
 Since this often isn’t possible, a good alternative is saving your hard-earned money by taking advantage of some excellent student discounts.

 That’s right, UBC IT has facilitated a bunch of discounts to make online learning more affordable this year, from cheap internet and cell plans to deals on laptops.
 Check out all the bargains you can snatch up as a UBC student!